Digital-Logic/Question_App/README.md

 # Question_App

 Simple question, answer billboard built with Nuxt.js.
-Currently this project is missing quit a few features, Notable, submission forms.
-The reason for this is that Nuxt server middleware seams limited a creating rest api, and I choose not to add a detected express server at this time.
+It uses a custom build responsive grid layout solution, viewable at /ui route.
+The /components/ui forlder contains all of the general UI components.

-Uses custom build Grid system, and UI components. /ui route will display a basic response grid layout.
+I did not fully implement question/answer submission, the vuex store has the actions and mutations to preform these actions, but I did not want to implement a detected express server to provide the required api end-points.
+It does use a simple server-middleware to get the list of questions on initialization.

 ## Build Setup